nadunz/Data-Reporting-Webapp-of-Smart-Breathalysers/README.md

-# Smart-Breathalyser
+# Data-Reporting-Webapp-of-Smart-Breathalyser
-Complete System of Smart-Breathalyser.
-Backend server, Front end web application for rporting statistics
+Backend server and front end web application for reporting statistics of issued data from smart-breathalysers